596050/gocardless-coding-interview/server/README.md

 // time since last checkin
 // dynamic configuration, multiple servers acting on a single data source
 // postgres, redis, mongo
+// set up database server, capture
+// NoSQL would give more flexibility for different types of server accessing this service
+// use a relational database for structured information
+// testing